mdaliazam/az-rolling-dice-game-back/README.md

 * Maven

 ## Configurations
-* Most of the stuffs are configurable such as start score, penaly score, winning score (not tested unless with only required defaults)
+* Most of the stuffs are configurable such as start score, penalty score, winning score (not tested unless with only required defaults)

-* Configurations are set in resource/application.properties
+* Configurations are set in resources/application.properties

 ## How to run

-* From a CLI, under the root run the following command `mvnw sprint-boot:run`
+* From a CLI, under the root folder, run the following command `mvnw spring-boot:run`

 ## Front-end